aarondraczynski/revolver/README.md

 Revolver is a suite of enhancements for [Slack](http://slack.com) and [Campfire](http://campfirenow.com) team chat services.

-* Upload and organize a library of animated GIFs, sounds, and video clips for playback within your chat room.
+* Upload and organize a library of animated GIFs, sounds, and video clips for playback in your chat room.
 * Play your uploaded media in chat by typing commands like "/sound laughtrack" or "/clip rickroll".
 * Write custom scripts and applications that are triggered by certain commands or keywords in messages.

 This repository contains code for both the Revolver web companion software (set it up on a server somewhere for your team) and the required client script (which each user will need to install).

 ### Revolver web companion
-The Revolver web companion makes it easy for your entire team to upload and manage media for use in chat.
+The web companion makes it easy for your entire team to upload and manage media for use in chat.

 * A centralized GIF, sound, and video library for your team.
 * Drag and drop to upload new media files to the library.